 Silent Eastern Mires - Positive publicity for North Karelia's threatened eastern mires in Finland

-The project is implemented by the Finnish Association for Nature Conservation from January 2024 to March 2025.
+The project was implemented by the Finnish Association for Nature Conservation from January 2024 to March 2025.

 Challenge